ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-config-migration.md

 # Configuration migration
 {: #v2t-config-migration}

-Configuration migration covers all the NSX-V settings and parameters that must be transferred to the NSX-T environment to provide similar functions of the NSX-V environment.
+Configuration migration covers all the NSX-V settings and parameters that must be transferred to the VMware NSX-T™ environment to provide similar functions of the NSX-V environment.

 Depending on the complexity of your network, this can include as follows: